-Considerable broader energy sector attention is turning to emerging technologies; how they can be used and, particularly with disruptive applications (solar, wind, batteries) allowing isolation from supply grids, their impact on conventional networks.
-Many of these developments related directly to electricity, but gas industry players are reflecting on the role gas will play in this rapidly evolving environment.
-In addition to options set out in 2.7.3 above, discussions have included:
+Considerable broader energy sector attention is turning to emerging technologies; how they can be used; and, particularly with disruptive applications (solar, wind turbines, batteries) allowing isolation from supply grids, their impact on conventional networks.
+Many of these developments relate directly to electricity, but gas industry players are reflecting on the role gas will play in this rapidly evolving environment.
+Gas networks are part of a developed North Island infrastructure, are reliable and secure, have unused capacity and hold utility scale storage in the form of linepack.
+They are seen as having an important place in integrated smart infrastructure networks of the future, through: